 Tom Denney Nature Camp

-There is also an older campers program for middle schoolers where they will explore Bolton's Bower Springs conservation area while learning how to safely and responsibly enjoy the outdoors, kayak, compete to build the best raft and then race, play laser tag in the woods, navigate a ropes course, camp overnight (eat dinner, take a sunset swim, hang out around the campfire and roast s'mores, play nighttime games, sleep in the tent, eat breakfast and go to camp), go to a rock climbing gym, participate in team building activities and work on a conservation project.
+There is also an older campers program for middle schoolers where they will play kayaking games on the pond, compete to build the best raft and then race, play laser tag in the woods, navigate a ropes course, camp overnight (eat dinner, hang out around the campfire and roast s'mores, play nighttime games, sleep in the tent, eat breakfast and go to camp), participate in team building activities and work on a conservation project.

 9th graders and above can become Counselors-in-Training.